• Great Awakening | Definition, Summary, Key Figures, Significance, Effects, & Facts | Britannica

 • The devolution of cultures is a global epidemic.
 Sewer cultures cover our globe.
 It has taken our culture about 60 years to fall this far.

-• The thrill of wallowing in a cultural sewer is slip-sliding away.
-Plus, the whiskey ain’t working anymore.
+• The whiskey isn’t working anymore.
 The dawn of reality is upon us.
-We need to change things before we become men of constant sorrow.
-It’s high time we changed our ways and fixed the culture too!
+We need to change things before we become people of constant sorrow.